About Julie Van de vyver

 External Activities and Consultancy

-Research with People United (http://peopleunited.org.uk), evaluating the impact of arts based interventions to promote prosocial behaviour and kindness.
+Research consultant for People United (http://peopleunited.org.uk), evaluating the impact of arts based interventions to promote prosocial behaviour and kindness.